 The citizens of Oregon enacted the Death with Dignity Act in November of 1994 by a margin of 51 percent to 49 percent.
-A legal injunction delayed initial implementation of the Act until October 27, 1997, when the Ninth Circuit Court of Appeals lifted the injunction.
-The 1995 Legislative Assembly referred Ballot Measure 51 (authorized by House Bill 2954) to voters on the November 1997 ballot, which would have repealed the Death with Dignity Act.
+A legal injunction delayed initial implementation of the Act until October 27, 1997, when the Ninth Circuit Court of Appeals lifted the injunction The 1995 Legislative Assembly referred Ballot.
+Measure 51 (authorized by House Bill 2954) to voters on the

+November 1997 ballot, which would have repealed the Death with Dignity Act.
 Oregon voters chose to retain the Act by a margin of 60 percent to 40 percent.
-Oregon is the only state in the union that allows physician-assisted suicide.
+Oregon and Washington are the only two states in the union that allow physician-assisted suicide.